-Our team of specialist contentious court of protection solicitors have experience in dealing with disputes within the Court of Protection and handle these cases sensitively.
+Our specialist, contentious Court of Protection solicitors have experience in dealing with disputes within the Court of Protection and handle these cases sensitively.

 The Court of Protection is a specialist court set up to protect the interests of those who do not have the capacity to make certain financial and personal welfare decisions.
 When a dispute arises in relation to a vulnerable person’s affairs, the Court of Protection has the jurisdiction to get involved and resolve those disputes.